1983–84 AEK Athens F.C. season: Overview

-In the summer of 1983, AEK faced another administrative change in their presidency.
-Michalis Arkadis left the wheel of the team and despite having won the cup last year, he did not have the financial means to lift the burden of their obligations and mostly importantly the completion of the eight-year contract of Thomas Mavros.
-The Cypriot businessman, Lefteris Panagidis stepped in and kept Mavros in the team by giving him the amount of 45 million drachmas, while he replaced Arkadis in the presidency of the team.
-His direct collaborators were Dimitris Roussakis and Michalis Lefakis.
-The new president, although having a travel agency in Athens, he maintained his headquarters in England.
-That was the reason for his admiration of the English football model, which through his choices he tried to pass on to the club.
-So, for the team's bench, he hired the British John Barnwell, who as the coach of Wolves had won the League Cup and looked ideal.
+In the summer of 1983, AEK underwent another change in their presidency.
+Michalis Arkadis stepped down as president and despite having won the last season's Cup, he did not have the financial means to meet the club's obligations and most notably the renewall of the contract of Thomas Mavros.
+The Cypriot businessman, Lefteris Panagidis stepped in and kept Mavros at the club by giving him the amount of 45 million drachmas and replaced Arkadis as president.
+Even thought the new president, owned a travel agency in Athens, he was based in England.
+As a result, his admiration for the English football model was reflected in his decisions.
+Thus, apointed the British John Barnwell, as the new manager who had previously worked at Wolves and won the League Cup.
 The British footballers, Trevor Ross from Everton and Tommy Langley from Crystal Palace, came with him to the team in an atmosphere of excitement and high expectations.
 AEK also proceeded with the acquisition of the Greek-Brazilian Pavlos Papaioannou from Rodos, as well as the promising midfielder of Veria, Babis Akrivopoulos.
 On the other hand, Mojaš Radonjić left the team and returned to Yugoslavia, after failing to live up to the expectations.

-The team begun with dreams and excitement, but landed abruptly in reality and had one of the worst seasons in their history.
-The club started badly, paid mainly for their inability to respond to the away games.
-Eventually "Barney" was fired after a home defeat by Iraklis in the 12th matchday, having already been eliminated at the same time from the Cup Winners' Cup at the first round by Újpest, counting 4 defeats, 2 draws and no wins away from home.
-The British coach was succeeded by an "old acquaintance", the Austrian Helmut Senekowitsch at first and later by Kostas Nestoridis, who completed the tragic course of the championship as AEK Athens' coach.
-Eventually the team finished at the 7th place, 16 points behind Panathinaikos, who won the title.
+The team began with excitement, but were quickly brought back to reality and had one of the worst seasons in their history.
+The club started badly and presenting poor form in the away matches.
+Barnwell was eventually dismissed after a home defeat by Iraklis in the 12th matchday, having also been eliminated from the Cup Winners' Cup at the first round by Újpest, having recorded four defeats, two draws and no away victories.
+The Englishman was succeeded the last season's manager, Helmut Senekowitsch at first and later by Kostas Nestoridis, who completed the disappointing league campaign.
+In the meantime Zafiropoulos returned as the club's president, replacing Panagidis.
+Eventually AEK finished in seventh place, 16 points behind Panathinaikos, who won the title.

-AEK were eliminated from the Cup and from the opportunity to defend the title, at the round of 16 by the later finalist, AEL.
+In the Cup, AEK after passing though Diagoras, Anagennisi Giannitsa and Apollon Athens, were eliminated in the round of 16 by the eventual finalists, AEL.

-In the few notable things of the season were the 4–0 victory over PAOK, the performance of Thomas Mavros with 13 goals in 21 appearances and the performance of Vangelis Vlachos, who showed that the club could build around him.
+The few highlights of the season were the 4–0 victory over PAOK, the performance of Thomas Mavros with 13 goals in 21 appearances and the emergence of Vangelis Vlachos, who showed he could become one of the club's key players.